lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 * RAM: The amount of memory (GB) to allocate to the compute session.
 The maximum value depends on the resource policy applied to the user.
 * Shared Memory: The amount of shared memory (GB) to allocate to the compute session.
-It can be set up to 2 GB and cannot be greater than the amount specified in RAM.
+It can be set up to 2 GB by default (can be configured by admins)and cannot be greater than the amount specified in RAM.
 * GPU: The unit of GPU to allocate to the compute session.
 The maximum value depends on the resource policy applied to the user.
 * Sessions: The number of compute sessions to be created with the specified